-Overview and Outlook
+Overview and outlook

-IFFIm's Aa1 rating reflects the commitment of donor governments to make payments to IFFIm on specified dates through 2030, adherence to its gearing and liquidity policies, and the involvement of the World Bank (IBRD) as Treasury Manager.
-IFFIm's purpose is to accelerate and facilitate funding for immunization programs in the world's poorest countries.
+The International Finance Facility for Immunisation's (IFFIm) Aa1 rating reflects strong member support because of commitment from donor governments for funds through 2030, high liquidity and the involvement of the World Bank (IBRD) as treasury manager.
+IFFIm provides funding for immunization programs in the world's poorest countries.
 The programs are carried out by Gavi, the Vaccine Alliance.
-IFFIm issues bonds to finance Gavi programs, and the donor payments will be used to repay the bonds.
+IFFIm issues bonds to finance Gavi programs, and donor payments are used to repay the bonds.
 As its revenue structure is reliant on the receipt of donors' pledges, IFFIm's rating is closely linked to the creditworthiness of its sovereign donors.
-Although the amount and timing of donor payments are predetermined at the time they are pledged, the amount and maturities of debt issuance are determined on the recommendation of the IBRD.

 Given that IFFIm lacks paid-in capital and does not make loans, it does not face the same credit risks as multilateral development banks.
 The main factors driving IFFIm's creditworthiness are the high levels of support and commitment it receives from its donors.
-The IBRD's role as treasury manager and the policies it implements add institutional strength to IFFIm's credit profile, and ensure appropriate levels of liquidity to cover upcoming debt service requirements.
+The IBRD's role as treasury manager and the policies it implements add institutional strength to IFFIm's credit profile, and ensure appropriate levels of liquidity to cover debt service requirements.

 Positive ratings momentum for IFFIm would emerge if the creditworthiness of its largest donors, the UK and France, were to improve.
 A significant decrease in the concentration of sovereign donors' pledges would also be credit positive.
-A deterioration in the creditworthiness of its donors could lead to downward pressure on IFFIm's rating, particularly if the deterioration led to a downgrade of the UK and/or France by more than one notch.
+A material deterioration in the creditworthiness of its donors could lead to downward pressure on IFFIm's rating, particularly if the deterioration led to a downgrade of the UK and/or France by more than one notch.
 A weakening of the gearing ratio limit mandate or a change in treasury manager, neither of which we consider likely, would also be credit negative.

-This Credit Analysis elaborates on IFFIm's credit profile in terms of Capital Adequacy, Liquidity and Strength of Member Support, which are the three main analytical factors in Moody's Supranational Rating Methodology.
+This credit analysis elaborates on IFFIm's credit profile in terms of capital adequacy, liquidity and strength of member support, which are the three main analytical factors in Moody's Supranational Rating Methodology.

-This Credit Analysis provides an in-depth discussion of credit ratings for IFFIm and should be read in conjunction with Moody's most recent Credit Opinion and rating information available on Moody's website.
+This credit analysis provides an in-depth discussion of credit ratings for IFFIm and should be read in conjunction with Moody's most recent credit opinion and rating information available on Moody's website.

-Organizational Structure and Strategy
+Organizational structure and strategy

-IFFIm is a multilateral development institution created in 2006 as a financing tool to accelerate and facilitate funding for immunizations carried out by Gavi, the Vaccine Alliance, (Gavi1) and thereby helping the international community achieve the Millennium Development Goals.
-IFFIm serves as an additional funding vehicle for Gavi-approved programs and does not have any operations other than making grants to Gavi to finance programs in the world's poorest countries2.
+IFFIm is a multilateral development institution created in 2006 as a financing tool to accelerate and facilitate funding for immunizations carried out by Gavi, the Vaccine Alliance (Gavi), and thereby help the international community achieve the Millennium Development Goals for improved child and maternal health.
+IFFIm serves as an additional funding vehicle for Gavi-approved programs and does not have any operations other than making grants to Gavi to finance programs in the world's poorest countries.
 IFFIm has no employees and therefore receives administrative support from Gavi.
-Moreover, the International Bank for Reconstruction and Development (IBRD), as Treasury Manager, conducts IFFIm's financial affairs, including risk management.
+Moreover, the International Bank for Reconstruction and Development (IBRD), as treasury manager, conducts IFFIm's financial affairs, including risk management.
 IFFIm is incorporated as a private company, registered as a charity in England and Wales, and is governed by its own board of directors.

-Sovereign donors enter into pledge agreements with Gavi, setting a total amount to be paid according to a schedule over a set time.
-Gavi assigns to IFFIm the right to receive the cash as it comes in and IFFIm uses this right to future cash flows to access the international debt markets.
+Sovereign donors enter into pledge agreements with Gavi, setting a total amount to be paid according to a schedule over a set period.
+Gavi assigns IFFIm the right to receive the cash as it comes in and IFFIm uses this right to future cash flows to access the international debt markets.
 The proceeds from IFFIm's bond issues are granted to Gavi-approved immunization programs.
-IFFIm uses the cash from scheduled donor payments to service debt and cover operating expenses (see Exhibit 1 for a representation of IFFIm's organizational structure).
-The repayment of IFFIm's debt has priority over funding for immunizations, and the Treasury Manager is authorized to delay programme funding in order to repay debt obligations.
+IFFIm uses the cash from scheduled donor payments to service debt and cover operating expenses (see Exhibit 1).
+The repayment of IFFIm's debt has priority over funding for immunizations, and the treasury manager is authorized to delay program funding to repay debt obligations.

-IFFIm's Organizational Structure
+Exhibit 1 IFFIm's organizational structure